 In part, Moon wanted to run for local office to push back against this outmoded political climate.
 Like many others, she decided to run for local office after Trump was elected last November.
 “Honestly when Donald Trump got elected, like a lot of women I realized it’s time to step up and show a different kind of leadership,” she said.
 “You think, ‘everything’s fine, democracy is secure, I’ll just stay in my lane over here doing the good work I’m doing,’ and then you realize wait a minute, everything’s at risk, and we all have to step up.”

-By Wednesday morning, it was clear that in Provo, voters would step up, too.
+By Wednesday morning, Provo voters had stepped up, too.
 Most of the ballots were in: Kaufusi had 3,601 votes to Everett’s 2,695.
 Miner had 1,656.
-The official number won’t be in until Thursday, and Kaufusi told local press she was cautious, not wanting to celebrate too soon.
-For Everett, it’s Groundhog’s Day all over again.
+The official number wouldn’t be in until the next afternoon, and Kaufusi told local press she was cautious, not wanting to celebrate too soon.
+For Everett, it was Groundhog’s Day all over again.
 “This is just what happened in the primaries,” she told the Daily Herald.
 “We have three more counts to go.
 We’re going to sit this out.
 We’re only in the first quarter of the football game.”

 “Provo is a unique place,” says Kaufusi, “but I think the glass ceiling’s coming down.
 And I’m ready for it.”